 From your website I presume your operations total several thousands of people.
 Each one of them will need to be trained in the aspects of Lean that affect them.
 Managers, Engineers and Supervisors will require even more specific training.
 For the training to be effective, and cost no more than necessary, it will require people from your company to deliver it.
 This means you will get most out of consultants like us if we train and work with the core group that takes Lean into your company.
 We would be trainers, mentors and coaches to these core people but they would do the actual implementation, while we provide support and expert guidance to them.

 With the skills and techniques the core group learn they will be able to conduct all Lean value stream mapping surveys, introduce and project manage the new Lean methods required, and once they are experienced, they will also teach others and become coaches and mentors to the people throughout your operation.
-Lean introduction into a company of your size is a project that will span several years, cost several tens of millions of dollars to perform and require total commitment and dedication by all senior people in your organisation until it is successfully operating, which could take a decade.
+Lean introduction into a company of your size is a project that will span several years, cost several tens of millions of dollars to perform and require total commitment and dedication by all senior people in your organization until it is successfully operating, which could take a decade.
 Expect many difficulties along the way, though careful planning and risk review will reduce these to a minimum.

-My own organisation supports your lean initiative with the resources we have by offer to be the project managers and run the project in conjunction with your senior people.
+My own organization supports your lean initiative with the resources we have by offer to be the project managers and run the project in conjunction with your senior people.
 Where necessary we bring-in additional Lean expertise and help for the project by using other Lean consultants under our stewardship.
 You would likely need our permanent presence on your site for some time and this requires a team of people at your facility that rotate on a monthly basis (say 4-5 on-site and 8-10 in total on the team for up to a couple of years, but that must be confirmed as part of the detailed Lean introduction project planning).

-Here is our suggested approach for Lean introduction into your business, with a rough concept of the time required to move through each step for an organisation like yours that needs to learn everything from the start (Not that we will be there for that length of time, rather, it it an estimate of how long it will take your company to assimilate and complete a step).
+Here is our suggested approach for Lean introduction into your business, with a rough concept of the time required to move through each step for an organization like yours that needs to learn everything from the start (Not that we will be there for that length of time, rather, it it an estimate of how long it will take your company to assimilate and complete a step).
 We think it could save you up to 10 years of effort learning and adopting Lean methods by yourself.

 - All senior management trained on key Lean concepts and requirements for Lean implementation (maximum group size of ten for two days each group).
 (2 weeks)